 In a short time, Internet users learned how to speak the language of search terms - learning and testing what words, and word combinations, helped them find the information for which they were looking.
 Over time, we started expecting when we typed in “land down under lyrics” or “he just smiled and gave me a Vegemite sandwich” we would get to the Men at Work song “Down Under.”

 Now, we expect instant answers, entertainment, and information from every search and rarely even type our searches.
 When you think through your own web experiences, how often do you use the search bar or voice search?
 I do it when I place online grocery orders, shopping Amazon for gifts, or to find something to watch on Netflix.
-The best experiences show relevant results, with the results sequenced in a logical order.
+The best experiences for internal search optimization show relevant results, with the results sequenced in a logical order.
 It might show the brands I buy most often or the items with the best deals or those most highly rated by other shoppers.

 Competitive Edge for Onsite Optimized Search